 Delayed registration of death

-When a death is not registered within one year from the date of the death, there are additional requirements and a fee of $20 to register the death.
-For full details, contact Vital Statistics.
+When a death is not registered within one year from the date of the death, evidence and additional fees apply to register the death.
+For details, contact Vital Statistics.

 Connect with the Service Alberta Contact Centre: